🎠Animation Sequencer

 To create a new clip track, right click on any existing track and select Add Animation Sequencer Track.

-Track Weight
+Track Blend Weight

 Each clip track has a weight value determining how much it mixes with the layers below it.
 The weight for each track may be adjusted in the info panel in the lower left.